Engineering-Research-and-Development/true-connector-execution_core_container/doc/TRANSPORTCERTSSHA256.md

 CONSUMER_DAPS_KEYSTORE_ALIAS=1
 ```

+4. Import ***ecc-consumer.crt*** to ***truststoreEcc.jks***

-4. Register new client in DAPS
+5. Register new client in DAPS

-4.1.
-Copy previously generated ecc-consumer.cert in IDS-testbed/DAPS/Keys
+5.1.
+Copy previously generated ecc-consumer.cert in IDS-testbed/DAPS/Keys and rename it from ***ecc-consumer.crt*** -> ***ecc-consumer.cert***

-4.2.
+5.2.
 Go to IDS-testbed/DAPS/ and run the following command which will register ECC as new client in client.yml:

 ```
 ./register_connector.sh ecc-consumer

 ```

+**IMPORTANT:** Repeat the same procedure for ECC Provider, and in all places instead of consumer use provider, e.g. ecc-provider.cert, etc.

 ## Validate jwToken